UnrealMultiple/TShockPlugin/ProgressBag/README.en.md

-# Progressbag progress gift package
+# ProgressBag progress package

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Shao Si Ming
+- Author: Shao Siming
 - Source: None
-- Whenever a progress is completed, you can receive a gift package
+- You can get a gift package every time you complete a progress.

 ## Update log